You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Specify how you want your students to contact you.

-Though the Canvas "Conversations (Inbox)" messaging tool is convenient for your students, it is not as robust as your FSU webmail.
-You do not have to use Canvas's "Conversations" messaging tool - it is optional.
+Though the Canvas Inbox messaging tool is convenient for your students, it is not as robust as your FSU webmail.
+You do not have to use Canvas's Inbox messaging tool - it is optional.
 Make sure to include whatever communication method(s) you prefer to use on your course home page and/or syllabus.

 • Canvas course announcements are an excellent way to communicate with the whole class.